-Baldwin Van Gorp is Professor of journalism and communication management at KU Leuven in Belgium, where he is affiliated to the Institute for Media Studies.
+Baldwin Van Gorp is a Professor of journalism and communication management at KU Leuven in Belgium.
+He is the coordinator of the Institute for Media Studies.

 In 1999, Baldwin’s career unexpectedly took a turn when he started writing a dissertation at the University of Antwerp.
 In his dissertation he presented his own view on the concept of ‘framing’ and applied it to reporting on asylum seekers and refugees in Belgium.
 He then moved to Radboud University Nijmegen in the Netherlands.
 He taught strategic communication for four years.

 In 2009 he returned to Belgium and, in a way, also to his old love, journalism.
 At KU Leuven, he is a professor at the Master in Journalism and the Master in Communication Science.
 Meanwhile, he became an international expert in framing.
-He provides evidence-based communication advice on social themes such as sustainable agriculture, dementia, working-disability, Europe (autumn 2015), mental disorders (2015-2016), child poverty (2016), the destigmatisation of vulnerable people in society (2016-2020), radicalisation (2017-2019), multi ethnicity (2017-2018) and palliative care / euthanasia (2017-2019).
+He provides evidence-based communication advice on social themes such as sustainable agriculture, dementia, working-disability, Europe (autumn 2015), mental disorders (2015-2016), child poverty (2016), the destigmatisation of vulnerable people in society (2016-2020), radicalisation (2017-2019), multi ethnicity (2017-2018), palliative care / euthanasia (2017-2019), and migration (2019-2020).
 Contact details and a list of publications can be found on the website of KU Leuven.

 He can also be followed on Twitter: @baldwinvangorp.